 Where to Eat

-Valladolid had a brief five-year history as Spain's capital in the early 17th century, but now the city is becoming known as a capital of tapas thanks to the annual international competition.
+Valladolid had a brief five-year history as Spain's capital in the early 17th century, but now the city is becoming known as the capital of tapas thanks to the annual international competition.
 Around the main square, Plaza Mayor, you'll find a number of tapas bars making it easy to eat your way around town on a tapas crawl.
 One don't-miss spot, however, is the award-winning Los Zagales.
-While the tavern is as traditional as you can get with stone-covered walls and stained-glass windows, tapas here are anything but.
+While the tavern is as traditional as you can get, with stone-covered walls and stained-glass windows, tapas here are anything but.

 You may associate the foraging trend with Nordic cuisine, but this part of Spain has also started weaving in fresh-from-the-forest ingredients like pine.
 In Rueda, the more formal Michelin-starred La Botica de Matapozuelos is the perfect example.
-This romantic eatery housed in an old farmhouse picks pine cones and pine nuts from the surrounding forests and crafts them into its cuisine.
+This romantic eatery, housed in an old farmhouse, picks pine cones and pine nuts from the surrounding forests and crafts them into its cuisine.
 Choose from a list of over 150 wines sourced across from Rueda and Ribera del Duero while sampling classic fare like wood-roasted lamb, served alongside more artistic culinary creations like ravioli of rooster with toasted pine nuts.

 Where to Stay

-There's no lack of historic spots to stay, but one of the most romantic (and relaxing) sits in Ribera del Duero in a revamped 12th-century Cistercian abbey.
-The five-star thermal spa and hotel, Castilla Termal Monasterio de Valbuena, still draws mineral medicinal water from 1,200-foot-deep aquifer that the monks once used to irrigate the vineyards.
+There's no lack of historic spots to stay, but one of the most romantic (and relaxing) sits in Ribera del Duero is a revamped 12th-century Cistercian abbey.
+The five-star thermal spa and hotel, Castilla Termal Monasterio de Valbuena, still draws mineral medicinal water from a 1,200-foot-deep aquifer that the monks once used to irrigate the vineyards.
 In between winery visits, soak up the healing powers of the thermal pools with a water ritual for two, complete with wine body wraps and grape-infused exfoliation for a detoxifying way to indulge in the region's wine.

 When to Go

-The best time to visit the wineries are during the shoulder seasons from May to June or September to October, around harvest time.
+The best time to visit the wineries is during the shoulder seasons from May to June or September to October, around harvest time.
 While you can visit the regions any time of the year on a quick day trip from Madrid, the weather can be quite cold in the winter and the vineyards won't start to get green until May.